grchld/rftg-scorer/README.md

 For now, only the first expansion pack (The Gathering Storm) is supported, but I think this can be easily changed in future.

+As far as card matcher uses the whole image of a card, it can work for localized card sets well too.
+I've checked it on Russian and French card sets.

 Requirements
 ------------

 Android device with rear camera, HD-resolution screen, >1Ghz ARM CPU with NEON support and two or more cores :)

-I can run it on my SGS3 and have absolutely no clue if it works on any other devices, however I hope it does.
+I can run it on my Samsung Galaxy S3 and have absolutely no clue if it works on any other devices, however I hope it does.

+Upd: I also try it out on Samsung Galaxy W I8150 with 480x800 screen and single core CPU and it is still usable.

 Installation
 ------------